Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: Experiments

 \section{Experiments}

 In this section, we conduct experiments to evaluate the performance of ChebNetII against the state-of-the-art graph neural networks on a wide variety of open graph datasets.

-\textbf{Dataset and Experimental setup.} We evaluate ChebNetII on several real-world heterophilic and homophilic graphs for the Semi- and Full-supervised node classification tasks.
-The datasets include three homophilic citation graphs: Cora, Citeseer, and Pubmed~\cite{sen2008collective,yang2016revisiting}, as well as five heterophilic graphs: the Wikipedia graphs Chameleon and Squirrel~\cite{musae}, the Actor co-occurrence graph, and webpage graphs Texas and Cornell from WebKB\footnote{\url{http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-11/www/wwkb/}}~ \cite{pei2020geom}.
-Following~\cite{pei2020geom}, we measure the level of homophily of nodes in a graph using $\mathcal{H}(G)=\frac{1}{n}\sum_{v\in V}\frac{|u:(u,v)\in E \wedge y_v=y_u |}{|u:(u,v)\in E|}$, where $y_v$ denotes the label of node $v$.
-We summarize the dataset statistics in Table~\ref{datasets}.
-All the experiments are conducted on a machine with an NVIDIA TITAN V GPU (12GB memory), Intel Xeon CPU (2.20 GHz), and 1TB of RAM.
+\textbf{Dataset and Experimental setup.} We evaluate ChebNetII on several real-world graphs for the Semi- and Full-supervised node classification tasks.
+The datasets include three homophilic citation graphs: Cora, Citeseer, and Pubmed~\cite{sen2008collective,yang2016revisiting}, five heterophilic graphs: the Wikipedia graphs Chameleon and Squirrel~\cite{musae}, the Actor co-occurrence graph, and webpage graphs Texas and Cornell from WebKB\footnote{\url{http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-11/www/wwkb/}}~\cite{pei2020geom}, two large citation graphs: ogbn-arxiv and ogbn-papers100M~\cite{ogb}, as well as six large heterophilic graphs: Penn94, pokec, arXiv-year, genius, twitch-gamers and wiki~\cite{linkx}.
+We measure the level of homophily in a graph using the edge homophily ratio $\mathcal{H}(G)=\frac{|\{(u,v):(u,v)\in E \wedge y_v=y_u\}|}{|E|}$~\cite{h2gcn}, where $y_v$ denotes the label of node $v$.
+We summarize the dataset statistics in Tables~\ref{datasets} and ~\ref{tb:datasets_large_hetero}.
+All the experiments are carried out on a machine with an NVIDIA RTX8000 GPU (48GB memory), Intel Xeon CPU (2.20 GHz) with 40 cores, and 512 GB of RAM.